Determining the Mass of 3.81 mol of PH₃: A complete walkthrough

 - Atomic mass of Hydrogen (H): approximately 1.01 g/mol

 The formula of phosphine, PH₃, indicates that one molecule of PH₃ contains one phosphorus atom and three hydrogen atoms.
-Therefore, the molar mass of PH₃ is calculated as follows:
+So, the molar mass of PH₃ is calculated as follows:

 Calculating the Mass of 3.81 mol of PH₃